dementedmonkey/cj4-mcdu/readme.md

 into your browser.
 Typically it will be something like http://192.168.1.x:8126/
 * Open your web browser, pointed to the address supplied.
 You should see the MCDU immediately.
 The screen will be blank until it's powered up in the plane

+## Multiple screens
+You can control both the left and right MCDUs.
+There are two ways of selecting which MCDU you are controlling:
+1. Click the top-left or top-right screw to control the left or right MCDU
+2. Add `?screen=1` or `?screen=2` to the end of your URL to select the left or right screen.
+This will disable switching by the screws.

 ## Acknowlegements
 The MCDU application is based on code from the FlyByWire a32nx https://github.com/flybywiresim/a32nx